Papa Kamaʻilio (Conversational Classes)

 Please email us at niuolahiki@ahapunanaleo.org if you are interested in creating a payment plan.

-Future sessions will be marked like so: KL23 (Spring 2023), KW23 (Summer 2023), HL23 (Fall 2023), etc.
+Future sessions will be listed below like so: KL26 (Spring 2026), KW26 (Summer 2026), HL26 (Fall 2026), etc.

 If you are new to the Hawaiian language, however, and would like to start learning today via our online program, we offer self-directed lessons starting at $30 per chapter, pay-as-you go.
 Enroll into Mokuna (Chapter) 1 by following the three easy steps HERE.

-E kamaʻilio kākou!
+E kamaʻilio kāua!